Naïka: Career

 Her 2016 rendition of the Haitian traditional song "Papa Gèdè (Bel Gason)" received 200,000 clicks within two days and a total of over 1 million views.
 After the success of her 2017 debut single "Ride", which obtained 5 million Spotify streams – resulting in a second place on the platform's Global Viral chart – and charted in twelve countries, she signed a two-year contract with Capitol Records (a division of Universal Music).

 After releasing several singles between 2017 and 2019, she rose to prominence in early 2020, when a TikTok video of her version of "Don't Rush" garnered over 20 million views in three months, drawing the attention of the original artists Young T & Bugsey.
 In 2020 and 2021, respectively, she released the EPs Lost in Paradïse, Pt.
 1 and Lost in Paradïse, Pt.
 2, under the label AWAL.
 In 2021, her song "Sauce" debuted in an Apple iPhone commercial during the Grammys telecast.
 In April 2024, Naïka made an appearance during Saint Levant's performance at Coachella 2024, duetting to an unreleased song.
-Her debut album is scheduled for release in 2025.
+Her debut album, Eclesia, was released on February 20, 2026.

+Naïka performing at the 60th Montreux Jazz Festival in 2026.